& provide emergency services

 There is currently no New York State Solar Heating Incentive Program through NYSERDA.
 These systems are, however, eligible for federal tax credits.
 These tax credits are reductions to your tax liability for the year.
 Presently, the Federal Business Investment Tax Credit is 30% of the system cost to the customer with no cap.

-Contact us today for your Free Estimate in Syracuse, Ithaca, Rochester, Auburn, Webster, Pittsford, Cortland, Canandaigua, Fairport, Penfield, Geneva, Brockport, Hilton, Spencerport, and all surrounding cities and towns!
+Contact us today for your Free Estimate in Syracuse, Ithaca, Rochester, Auburn, Webster, Lansing, Pittsford, Cortland, Canandaigua, Fairport, Ontario, Seneca Falls, Victor, Farmington, Phelps, and all surrounding cities and towns!

 our service area